-The basic enterprise fund financial statements can be found on pages 8 through 11 of this report.
+The basic enterprise fund financial statements can be found on pages 9-12 of this report.

 Notes to financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the financial statements.
-The notes to the financial statements can be found on pages 12 through 41 of this report.
+The notes to the financial statements can be found on pages 13-58 of this report.

 Other information.
-In addition to the basic financial statements and accompanying notes, certain required supplementary information concerning the Authority's asset, liability and funding of its obligation to provide pension and other post-employment benefits to its employees is located immediately following the notes to financial statements.
+In addition to the basic financial statements and accompanying notes, certain required supplementary information concerning the Authority's asset, liabilities and funding of its obligation to provide pension and other post-employment benefits to its employees is located immediately following the notes to financial statements.